oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Client Authentication

 This specification SHOULD only be supported for confidential clients.
-Public clients SHOULD use the existing authorization code grant and redirect the user to the Resource Application's Authorization Server with an OAuth 2.0 Authorization Request where the user can interactively consent to the access delegation.
+Public clients SHOULD use the existing authorization code grant and redirect the user to the Resource Authorization Server with an OAuth 2.0 Authorization Request where the user can interactively consent to the access delegation.

 ## Step-Up Authentication